majeinfo/chaingun/README.md

         regex: "is: (.*)<br>"		# MAND must be one of regex/jsonpath/xmlpath
         index: first			# MAND must be one of first/last/random
         variable: address		# MAND
+        default_value: bob		# used when the regex failed
   - http:
       title: Page 5
       method: GET